 QuickBooks makes it easy to add several Sales Orders to a single customer Invoice

-Put a check mark next to the ones you wish to invoice.
+Put a check mark next to the sales orders you wish to invoice.
 You may select all or just some of the sales orders.
 Click on “OK”.

-Once selected, QuickBooks gives you the option to invoice for all the items on each sales order or you can create a partial billing.
+Once you select the sales orders, QuickBooks gives you the option to invoice for all the items on each sales order or you can create a partial billing.

-The first option “Create invoice for all the sales order(s)” will include the full quantity of all items listed on the sales order.
+The first option “Create invoice for all the sales order(s)” will create an invoice for the full quantity of all items listed on the sales order.

 The second option “Create invoice for selected items” will allow you to create a partial billing.
 In this case we only received 3 of each from our supplier, but 5 were ordered.
 The customer wants the 3 shipped immediately.
 You can change the quantity to 3 in the “to invoice” column, then Select “OK” .